To get started, view this short video:

-Regardless of your class or major, Trojan Talks are a great way to explore an organization or an industry.
-You do not need to know all about an organization to attend a Trojan Talk.
-In fact, employers are there to introduce themselves to you and get you excited about their organization.
-Providing insight on such topics as open positions and organizational culture, they can also help you prepare for an upcoming interview.
-Every year, the Career Center facilitates hundreds of Trojan Talks on or near campus, often in conjunction with On-Campus Recruiting (OCR) or Career Fairs.
+Regardless of your class level, degree, or major, Virtual Trojan Talks (information sessions) are a great way to explore an organization or an industry.
+You do not need to know all about an organization to attend a Virtual Trojan Talk.
+In fact, employers are there to introduce themselves and get you excited about their organization.
+Providing insight on such topics as open positions and organization culture, they can also help you prepare for their interview process.
+Every year, the Career Center facilitates hundreds of Trojan Talks, often in conjunction with On-Campus Recruiting (OCR) or Career Fairs.

 What Should I Expect?